Persuasion (novel): Plot

-The story begins seven years after the broken engagement of Anne Elliot to Frederick Wentworth: having just turned nineteen years old, Anne fell in love and had accepted a proposal of marriage from Wentworth, then a young and as yet undistinguished naval officer.
-Wentworth was considered clever, confident and ambitious, but his low social status and lack of wealth made Anne's friends—her vain father Sir Walter Elliot, and her older sister Elizabeth—view him as an unsuitable match for the daughter of a baronet.
+Set seven years after the broken engagement of Anne Elliot to Frederick Wentworth, having just turned nineteen years old, Anne fell in love and had accepted a proposal of marriage from Wentworth, whom then a young- and as yet- undistinguished naval officer.
+Wentworth was considered clever, confident and ambitious, but his low social status and lack of wealth made Anne's family — her vain father Sir Walter Elliot and her older sister Elizabeth — view him as an unsuitable match for the daughter of a baronet.
 Lady Russell, a distant relative whom Anne had considered a second mother since the death of her own, also saw the relationship as imprudent for one so young and persuaded Anne to break off the engagement.
 Sir Walter, Elizabeth, and Lady Russell are the only family members who knew about the short engagement, as Anne's younger sister, Mary, was away at school.

 An illustration by Hugh Thomson of a moment in chapter three, when Sir Walter regards Admiral Baldwin and asks Sir Basil Morley, "In the name of heaven, who is that old fellow?"

-Several years later the Elliot family are in financial trouble on account of Sir Walter's lavish spending; this had been kept in check while Lady Elliot was alive, but Sir Walter and Elizabeth have since spent without thought.
-At last, forced into action, they are persuaded to let Kellynch Hall, the family estate, and settle in Bath until their finances improve.
+Several years later the Elliot family are in financial trouble on account of Sir Walter's lavish spending.
+This had been kept in check while Lady Elliot was alive, but Sir Walter and Elizabeth have since spent without thought.
+Forced into action at last, they are persuaded to let Kellynch Hall, the family estate, and settle in Bath until their finances improve.
 Sir Walter, Elizabeth, and Elizabeth's new companion, Mrs Clay, look forward to the move.
-Anne, on the other hand, doubts she will enjoy Bath, but cannot go against her family.
+Anne, on the other hand, doubts she will enjoy Bath but cannot go against her family.
 Mary is now married to Charles Musgrove of Uppercross Hall, the heir to a respected local squire.
 Anne visits Mary and her family, where she is well-loved.
 As the Napoleonic Wars are over, Admiral Croft and his wife Sophia (Frederick's sister) become the new tenants of Kellynch Hall.
 Captain Wentworth, now wealthy from prize ships he captured in the war, visits his sister and meets the Uppercross family, where he crosses paths with Anne.